Can You Cut Or Bend A Flame Sensor? Should You?

 electrician measurements with multimeter tester

-When there is no flame present, the resistance between the flame sensor and the ground should be infinite, or at least several hundred megaohms.
-A standard multimeter would not be needed for measuring such a high value of resistance.
+When no flame is present, the resistance between the flame sensor and the ground should be infinite or at least several hundred megaohms.
+A standard multimeter would not be needed to measure such a high resistance value.

 To Wrap Up

-If you think your flame sensor needs to be cut or bent, it is okay to do so.
-To cut a flame sensor, you will be needing a side cutter, hacksaw, or bolt cutter.
+It is okay if you think your flame sensor needs to be cut or bent.
+You will need a side cutter, hacksaw, or bolt cutter to cut a flame sensor.
 The flame sensor is an essential safety feature in a furnace.
-Thus, when the sensor fails, you can also replace it.
+So, when the sensor doesn't work, you can also replace it.

 If you enjoyed reading this post, here are similar articles you may like: